jaeyk/comp_thinking_social_science/docs/index.md

 ## Special thanks

-This course is a remix version of [the course](https://github.com/rochelleterman/PS239T) originally developed by [Rochelle Terman](https://github.com/rochelleterman).
+This course is a remix version of [the course](https://github.com/rochelleterman/PS239T) originally developed by [Rochelle Terman](http://rochelleterman.com/) then revised by [Rachel Bernhard](http://rachelbernhard.com/).
+Other teaching materials draw from the workshops I created for [D-Lab](https://dlab.berkeley.edu/) and [Data Science Discovery Program](https://data.berkeley.edu/research/discovery-program-home) at UC Berkeley.

 ## License